nvidia-holoscan/holoscan-sdk/docs/gxf/doc/behavior_tree/behavior_trees.rst

   :width: 5.84167in
   :height: 3.34167in

-A code snippet for the same shown below -
+A code snippet for the same shown below.

 .. code-block:: yaml